Bounded cohomology of transformation groups: Definition of

 \subsection{Standard cohomology and exact bounded cohomology}

-Let $s$ be a section defined in Subsection \ref{s:example} and $\gamma = \gamma_s$.
-We show that for such $\gamma$, one can use the induction to define a map on the level of the ordinary cohomology.
-Note that induction in the case of the ordinary cohomology is a slightly more delicate operation then for bounded cohomology.
-Here the cocycles are not bounded and we need to show that the integral exists.
-In order to show integrability we need to choose carefully the section $s$.
-Let $c \in \OP{C}^n(\pi_M)$.
-We define
+Let $s$ be the section defined in Subsection \ref{s:example} and $\gamma = \gamma_s$.
+We show that for such $\gamma$, a similar map can be defined for the ordinary cohomology.
+Note that in the case of the ordinary cohomology the definition requires more effort then in the case of the bounded cohomology.
+The reason is that now cocycles are not bounded and we need to show that the integral exists.